syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Binding.md

 ### SqlDataSource with LoadOnDemand

-SqlDataSource control support has been added with on-demand loading for paging, sorting, and filtering in grid.
+SqlDataSource control support has been added with on-demand data loading for paging, sorting, and filtering in grid.
 Each of these grid actions is performed on the server side and the result is returned to the client.
 This has been achieved by enabling the property as `EnableLoadOnDemand` in grid.

 N> The default value for `EnableLoadOnDemand` property will be false.
 The following code example describes the above behavior.